TanishqANikam/Credit-Card-Financial-Dashboard/README.md

 Credit Card Transaction and Customer Dashboard using Power BI:

-Developed an interactive dashboard using transaction and customer data from a SQL database, to provide real-time insights.
+Developed an interactive dashboard using transaction and customer data from a Excel, to provide real-time insights.

 Streamlined data processing & analysis to monitor key performance metrics and trends.